Large normalizers of ${\mathbb Z}^{d}$-odometers systems and realization on substitutive subshifts: Description of the linear representation group of odometer systems

 Since $L$ is an expansion matrix, then $L^{-1}$ is a contraction, so we have that

 this implies that for all $n\in\NN$ large enough, $k_{n}^{1}=k_{n}^{2}=0$, and we conclude that $\overline{m_{12}}=\overline{m_{22}}=0$. \end{remark}

 \cref{GeneralTheoremDifferentCasesNormalizer} implies that the linear representation group of constant-base $\Z^{2}$-odometer systems is computable.
-But the techniques developed in this article may not be directly applicable to higher dimensions.
+However, the techniques developed in this article may not be directly applicable to higher dimensions.
 This raises the following question:

-\begin{question} Regarding the linear representation group of higher dimensional constant-base odometer systems, are its elements computable?
-Is its group structure computable? \end{question} By ``computable elements", we mean that if there exists an algorithm to decide whether a matrix $M$ belongs to the linear representation group or not.
-The second question involves finding an algorithm to determine the linear representation group, up to isomorphism, as a function of the base matrix $L$.
+\begin{question} With respect to the linear representation group of higher-dimensional constant-base odometer systems, are its elements computable?
+Is its group structure computable? \end{question} By ``computable elements", we mean whether there exists an algorithm to decide whether a matrix $M$ belongs to the linear representation group or not.
+The second question asks if we can obtain an algorithm to determine the linear representation group, up to isomorphism, as a function of the base matrix $L$.